jeedey93/parieur-discipline-bot/docs/index.md

 ## NHL
 ### Summary
-- High Confidence Plays: 3
+- High Confidence Plays: 2
-- Medium Confidence Plays: 2
+- Medium Confidence Plays: 3
-- Total Units Risked: 6.5u
+- Total Units Risked: 6.0u

----
-🏆 **BET OF THE DAY**

-New Jersey Devils vs Pittsburgh Penguins Over 5.5 @ 1.91

-This matchup features two teams capable of generating offense, with both often showing defensive inconsistencies and variable goaltending form.
-The Devils play a high-paced, rush-heavy game, while the Penguins, though older, still have significant offensive firepower.
-This line implies a higher probability for a lower-scoring game, but the offensive talent and potential defensive lapses on both sides suggest an exciting, higher-scoring affair is more likely.
-🔥 Confidence: High (1.5u, 7.62%)
----

 **Other Recommended Plays**

-Colorado Avalanche ML vs Minnesota Wild @ 1.57

-The Avalanche are a formidable offensive force at home, boasting elite talent and high energy, while the Wild, despite defensive capabilities, often struggle to match such pace.
-Colorado's powerful home ice advantage and superior offensive depth provide a clear edge against a traveling Minnesota team that may struggle to contain their attack. 🔥 Confidence: High (1.5u, 6.31%)
+BET OF THE DAY: Florida Panthers ML vs Toronto Maple Leafs @ 1.63

+The Florida Panthers boast elite defensive structure and stellar goaltending at home, consistently stifling high-octane offenses like the Toronto Maple Leafs.
+This matchup favors Florida's disciplined play to contain Toronto's offensive stars, providing significant value on their moneyline. 🔥 Confidence: High (1.5u, 6.65%)

 Carolina Hurricanes ML vs Tampa Bay Lightning @ 1.64

-The Hurricanes' relentless forecheck, stifling defensive structure, and consistent goaltending make them an incredibly tough opponent, especially on home ice.
-Against a veteran Lightning team that can sometimes be prone to turnovers, Carolina's system creates a significant matchup advantage, limiting high-danger chances and controlling the flow of the game. 🔥 Confidence: High (1.5u, 6.02%)
+The Carolina Hurricanes exhibit an elite defensive system and relentless forecheck that is incredibly difficult to counter on home ice, giving them an advantage over the high-powered Tampa Bay Lightning.
+Carolina's ability to suppress shots and maintain puck possession makes them a strong play against an offensive-minded opponent. 🔥 Confidence: High (1.5u, 6.02%)

 Boston Bruins ML vs Columbus Blue Jackets @ 1.85

-Boston's disciplined defensive play and reliable goaltending provide a strong foundation, especially when facing a Columbus team that often struggles with offensive consistency and defensive stability on the road.
-The Bruins' home ice advantage, combined with their structured game, creates a favorable matchup to control play and secure a win against a less consistent opponent. 👍 Confidence: Medium (1u, 5.95%)
+The Boston Bruins, with their strong defensive core and reliable goaltending, are a formidable opponent at home, poised to exploit the inconsistent Columbus Blue Jackets.
+Boston's structured play and veteran presence should control the game's tempo against a developing Blue Jackets squad. 👍 Confidence: Medium (1u, 5.95%)

+Nashville Predators ML vs Chicago Blackhawks @ 1.55

+The Nashville Predators are a strong, playoff-contending team with solid defensive play and reliable goaltending, presenting a clear mismatch against the rebuilding Chicago Blackhawks.
+Nashville should dominate possession and capitalize on Chicago's significant defensive vulnerabilities, making this a strong value play. 👍 Confidence: Medium (1u, 5.48%)

-Seattle Kraken vs St. Louis Blues Under 6.0 @ 1.91
+Seattle Kraken ML @ St. Louis Blues @ 2.1

-Both the Kraken and the Blues are characterized by strong defensive systems and reliable goaltending, often leading to tighter, lower-scoring contests.
-Given Seattle's structured defensive play and St. Louis's gritty, grind-it-out style, this game is expected to be a battle in the neutral zone with limited high-danger chances, making the under a valuable play. 👍 Confidence: Medium (1u, 5.62%)
+The Seattle Kraken bring a disciplined defensive style and strong goaltending that can frustrate the often-inconsistent St. Louis Blues, especially in a projected tight game.
+Seattle's ability to limit scoring chances provides an edge in what should be a low-scoring affair, offering good value at these odds. 👍 Confidence: Medium (1u, 5.38%)